swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ```

 Both overloads of `getRootTree` become methods in Swift.
 However, Swift
-renames the non-constant overload to avoid having two methods with the
+renames the non-constant overload to avoid having two ambiguous methods with
-same name, argument labels and parameter types.
+the same name and arguments.
 Swift appends the `Mutating` suffix to the name of the `mutating`
 method, when it finds that the type already has a `nonmutating` method
 with the same original name.
 This rename is done before the safety